ePrescribing

 Although the basic technology and infrastructure for the process has existed for a few years, there was still a legal requirement (under the Pharmaceutical Benefits Scheme) for a hardcopy script to be printed, before the medicine could be supplied.
 This legislation was updated by the Australian Commonwealth government on 31 October 2019, paving the way for implementation of ePrescribing nationally.

-For more detail, see the Australian Digital Health Agency's ePrescribing FAQ.
+For more information, see the Australian Digital Health Agency's ePrescribing information for prescribers and dispensers respectively.

 Benefits